Lightweight Minibuses: Fact or Fiction

 "A Lightweight Minibus has Less Carrying Capacity" - FICTION

-The Ford Transit 17 Seat Minibus has a Gross Vehicle Weight (GVW) of 4600kgs, and weighs around 3011kgs.
-This leaves a total carrying capacity of 1589kgs (4600 - 3011 = 1589) or 93kgs per person including baggage.
-Our Peugeot Boxer CanDrive Maxi 17 Seat Minibus, has a GVW of 4250kgs and weighs around 2600kgs therefore giving you 97kgs per person including baggage.
+The Ford Transit 17 Seat Minibus has a Gross Vehicle Weight (GVW) of 4600kgs and weighs around 3009kgs giving a total carrying capacity of 1491kgs including baggage.
+Our Peugeot Boxer CanDrive Maxi 17 Seat Minibus, has a GVW of 4250kgs and weighs around 2650kgs giving a total carrying capacity of 1600kgs including baggage.
+See our blog for more information about Minibus Weights.

 Prefer a heavier D1 Minibus?
 No problem, we supply those too!